-At least one sames are prior to your anticipated graduation, please complete the following staps:
+At least one semester prior to your anticipated graduation, please complete the following steps:

-- Obtain a copy of your transcript from the Records Office or online from Student Self-Service. - Must with your scale mic advisor who will as is tyou with completing the following graduation information: - Graduation proposal form - Dagma maquim ment cheat for your program of ctudy - Waiter or substitution request forms, if necessary (signed by the appropriate department chair and/ordean) - CBASE gaduation testing form - Night-students may complete their graduation proposals in the Night Office, located in the Walter Nalms Classroom Building Room 104. - Humboldt, Laxington and Savannah Canters tudents may complete their graduation proposal at their me pectine canters. - Once all paperword is complete, take your proposal to the Business Office to pay a \$25 non-sefundable graduation fee.
+- Obtain a copy of your transcript from the Records Office or online from Student Self-Service. - Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - Degree requirement sheet for your program of study - Waiver or substitution request forms, if necessary (signed by the appropriate assistant dean and/or dean) - CBASE graduation testing form - Night students may complete their graduation proposals in the Night Office, located in the Walter Nelms Classroom Building, Room 104. - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers. - Once all paperwork is complete, take your proposal to the Business Office to pay a \$25 non-refundable graduation fee.
 Business Office staff will stamp the proposal when fee is paid.
-Fees are subject to change without notice by action of the learnesses Board of Regards. - Submitthe following graduation materials to the Office of Academic Affairs: - Graduation proposal signed by you and your adult or - Degue nequinement cheet for your program of ctudy - Copy of your transcript from the Records Office or Student Self-Service - CBASE gadvation testing form - Submittle capand go we order form to the Course ling Office no later than Friday, March 5, 2010 if you plan to attend the commencement care mony. - All graduation proposals must be completed and submitted to the Office of Academic Affairs no later than November 4, 2009 for spring graduation and March 5, 2010 for summer graduation.
+Fees are subject to change without notice by action of the Tennessee Board of Regents. - Submit the following graduation materials to the Office of the Provost: - Graduation proposal signed by you and your advisor - Degree requirement sheet for your program of study - Copy of your transcript from the Records Office or Student Self-Service - CBASE graduation testing form - Submit the cap and gown order form to the Counseling Office no later than Friday, March 4, 2011 if you plan to attend the commencement ceremony. - All graduation proposals must be completed and submitted to the Office of the Provost.
+Deadlines for submission of graduation proposals will be posted on the JSCC home page at the beginning of the fall semester.

-Administrative Office Management Concentration

-At Jackson State Community College
+Administrative Office Management Concentration At Jackson State Community College 2010-2011

-2009-2010